rob2d/thanos_slack_files/README.md

 You should now be running a cluster of the server via [PM2](http://pm2.keymetrics.io/).

-4. Now in your slack panel, add a Slack Command under you app to `<yourserverurl:3002>/api/thanos` which should be listening for a
+4. Now in your slack panel, add a Slack Command under you app which points to `<yourserverurl:3002>/api/thanos`.
+Your server should now be listening for a `/thanos` command.

 ## Configuration ##